Access Free Nevada Marriage Records: License Search

 This article focuses on how to obtain marriage records from Nevada’s three largest counties.

-One way to find public records is through the county’s online Marriage Record Search.4 Using this convenient online tool, citizens can input a name to find out if they exchanged vows in Clark County.
+One way to find Clark County public records is through the county’s online Marriage Record Search.4 Using this convenient online tool, citizens can input a name to find out if they exchanged vows in Clark County.
 Additional information, including the year of the union and the license number, can further narrow the search.

 Results will reveal all marriage licenses associated with the name.
 Citizens can click order to request a copy of the marriage record.